-From repairs to a megalithic burial chamber and the reconstruction of a Roman temple façade to an Anglo-Saxon shrine and Salisbury's medieval cathedral Andrew's craft skills and knowledge have been put to good use.
+From repairs to a megalithic burial chamber and the reconstruction of a Roman temple façade to an Anglo-Saxon shrine and Salisbury's medieval cathedral my craft skills and knowledge have been put to good use.

 It is a book about change, the coming and going of peoples and the fragility of stability, for stones, buildings and populations.

-Andrew is a Fellow of the Society of Antiquaries, a SPAB William Morris Craft Fellow and Consultant to the Diocese of Salisbury for the conservation of stonework and monuments.
+I am a partner of Minerva Stone Conservation, a Fellow of the Society of Antiquaries, a SPAB William Morris Craft Fellow and Consultant to the Diocese of Salisbury for the conservation of stonework and monuments.

 26-3-20 Book talk at Toppings of Bath bookshop.